corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/setup/corda-configuration-fields.md

 * `tuning`

-    * The Corda Node configuration file section that contains performance tuning parameters for Corda Enterprise Nodes.
+    * The Corda Node configuration file section that contains performance tuning parameters for Corda Enterprise nodes.

+    - `additionalFlowThreadPools`

+       * The default Corda configuration creates a single thread pool, whose size is configured by the *[flowThreadPoolSize]({{< relref "#enterpriseconfiguration" >}})* parameter.
+You can define *multiple* thread pools and assign flows to them; for example, to prioritize particular flows and to segregate them from other flows.
+For more information, see [Setting thread pools](../../cordapps/thread-pools.md).

     - `backchainFetchBatchSize`

         * This is an optimization for sharing transaction backchains.
 Corda Enterprise nodes can request backchain items in bulk instead of one at a time.
 This field specifies the size of the batch.
 The value is just an integer indicating the maximum number of states that can be requested at a time during backchain resolution.